pcapexpress/pcapexpress.github.io/TECH-BUREAU-PHASE-02.md

 <small>'16.Wireshark-Graph.png'</small>

-This is a good way to check for exfiltration due to the fact that we wont see anything in the<br>
+This is a good way to check for exfiltration due to the fact that we wont see<br>
-SSH trafic due to encryption.<br>
+anything in the **SSH** trafic because of the encryption.<br>
-In this somewhat comedic graph we see our tiny text file spiking the ssh trafic volume just before it interupts.<br>
+In this somewhat comedic graph we see our tiny text file spiking the **SSH** trafic<br>
+volume just before it interupts.
 Exfiltration followed by an ubrupt protocol termination.<br>

 ### RULE USED: